You did more

 Open it Sunday.
 The week's right there.

-- Teaching your kid to journal is a life-long skill.
+- Teaches your kid to journal.
 Hand them the phone.

-- Doubles as a record of learning if your registration officer ever asks.
+- Doubles as a record of learning, if anyone ever asks.

 Charlie's week